Genesee County Great Start Collaborative

 - Improved understanding of the effect of mental health and self regulation of parents and children on the development and success of children.

-The Genesee County Great Start Collaborative is a grantee of the Early Childhood Investment Corporation, with Genesee Intermediate School District as the fiduciary.
-Additional funding to support the collaborative is provided by the Community Foundation of Greater Flint and the United Way of Genesee County.
+The Genesee County Great Start Collaborative is a grantee of the Michigan Department of Education's Office of Great Start, with Genesee Intermediate School District as the fiduciary.

-Program staff and offices are located in the Genesee Intermediate School District’s Health, Safety, and Nutrition Services department, located at G-2284 South Ballenger Highway in Flint.
+Program staff and offices are located in the Genesee Intermediate School District’s Center for Countywide Programs, located at 5075 Pilgrim Road in Flint.

-For more information, or to become a member of the Great Start Collaborative, contact Judy Fridline, Coordinator, at (810) 591-5592 or by email at
+For more information or to become a member of the Great Start Collaborative, contact Chandrika Payton, Coordinator, at (810) 591-5137 or by email.